wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

 ## Scheduling an event

-Once you have your action and callback function with the logic to be executed for the event, the next step is to schedule it at a specific interval.
+Once you have hooked the callback function with the logic to be executed for the event into the action hook, the next step is to schedule it at a specific interval.

 WordPress ships with a few predefined intervals you can use:
 - `hourly`: runs the event each hour.